mattleibow/TizenInstallersPlayground/README.md

 https://github.com/Samsung/Tizen.NET/blob/main/workload/scripts/workload-install.ps1

 The modifications are to remove and worklaod/pack installation.
-All that it does not is make sure the workload manifest is on disk for the next/future installation of the workloads.
+All that it does is to make sure the workload manifest is on disk for the next/future installation of the workloads.

 ## `install-tizen.ps1`